TwoSpikes/fm/README.md

 `-r`, `--reversed` - print files in reverse order `-R`, `--recursive` - print files recursively

-You can combine options, like `ls --all -d` (it will print all directories in current directory).
+You can combine options, like `fm --all -d` (it will print all directories in current directory).

-You can put several one-letter options in one, like `ls -ad` (same as `ls --all -d`).
+You can put several one-letter options in one, like `fm -ad` (same as `fm --all -d`).